 STEP 5 – Season the Chops with Pepper

 Remove the pork chops from the food grade container or the freezer bag with brine.
 Season the chops using ground black pepper, but do not add salt since the brine is already salty and your meat has sucked enough of it during the 2-hour brining period.

 STEP 6 – Smoke and grill the Chops

 It’s now time to smoke your chops.
-Place the pork chops on the cool side of the grill and brush both sides of the meat with your mustard BBQ sauce.
+Place the pork chops on the cool side of the grill and splatter both sides of the meat with your mustard BBQ sauce.
 Allow the chops to cook for about 20 minutes with the lid of the grill down.

 Flip the chops after 20 minutes, and then paint them with sauce (as you did before).
 Let the chops cook for another 20 minutes in indirect heat until they are ready.